Eliminating Quantization Errors in Classification-Based Sound Source Localization: Experimental results

 In the previous section, we have observed that WAD could break the quantization error limit in the anechoic environment, here we study WAD in a reverberant environment.
 To study the effect of WAD integratively, we tune the the parameter $l$ in a wide range.
 Specifically, the parameter $l$ determines the azimuth range of a cell (i.e. a class), so as to the number of classes.
 When $l$ decreases from 360 to 1, the number of classes naturally increases, which results in an increased model complexity accordingly.

-Table~\ref{tab:c1_reso} lists the performance of WAD and the Top-1 decoding along with the parameter $l$ in the reverberant data C1.
+Table~\ref{tab:c1_reso} lists the performance of decoding methods along with the parameter $l$ in the reverberant data C1.
 From the table, we see that WAD breaks the quantization error limit.
 Specifically, when $l\geq3$ , WAD yields smaller MAE than the quantization error limit, while the Top-1 decoding yields larger MAE than quantization error.

-We should note that, the best performance of WAD appears at $l=3$, and when $l=1$, the MAE of WAD becomes larger than the quantization error limit.
+The best performance of WAD appears at $l=3$, and when $l=1$, the MAE of WAD becomes larger than the quantization error limit.
 This phenomenon is mainly caused by the overfitting problem of the classification model.
 Specifically, reducing $l$ from 3 to 2 requires increasing the number of classes from 121 to 181, and reducing $l$ from 2 to 1 even requires increasing the number of classes from 181 to 361.
-When the number of classes increases along with the decrease of $l$, the model complexity increases accordingly.
+As the number of classes increases significantly, the corresponding increase in complexity significantly reduces ACC, which may in turn reduce localization performance.

 Another interesting result is that, even when $l$ is as large as 360 (i.e., SSL is formulated as a binary classification problem), the MAE of the proposed WAD is still smaller than the regression model.
 We believe this is due to that WAD can be seen essentially as performing regression within each class, which integrates the merits of both classification and regression.